 Travelling in the UK when you have cancer might mean you need to plan a little ahead.

-It is helpful to think about these things before you travel:
+Before you travel it is helpful to think about these things:

-- what type of accommodation do you need: for example, a ground floor room or extra space around the bed
+- what type of accommodation you will need: for example, a ground floor room or extra space around the bed

 - whether you need a fit to travel letter from your doctor